 Heat up more boiling water and fill the old jars to the brim.
 Let them sit until cold.
 The old wax and pieces will melt, come to the surface, and re-harden into a little wax disk.
 When it is cool, just pull that old wax out!

 You can repeat this step twice if necessary.
 At this point, there will still be some junk in the jars.
 I used steel wool, Dawn dish soap, and some elbow grease to scrape and clean those jars out.
-It took some time, but it works. **Try using some rubbing alcohol!
+It took some time, but it works.
+Also – try using some rubbing alcohol!
 Test out the glass – and apply with a cotton ball.
-Thanks, Amy, for this tip.:)**

 To get the soot off, use a Magic Eraser!